plotly/plotly.py/doc/python/bubble-charts.md

 ## Bubble Chart with plotly.graph_objects

 If Plotly Express does not provide a good starting point, it is also possible to use [the more generic `go.Scatter` class from `plotly.graph_objects`](graph-objects.md), and define the size of markers to create a bubble chart.
-All of the available options are described in the scatter section of the reference page: [https://plotly.com/python/reference#scatter](reference/graph_objects/Scatter.md).
+All of the available options are described in the [full reference for `go.Scatter`](reference/graph_objects/Scatter.md).

 ### Simple Bubble Chart